bunkahle/PILasOPENCV/README.md

 abunkahle@t-online.de

 # Dependencies:
-You need to have numpy, opencv, freetype, mss and gif2numpy installed to run the module completely.
+You need to have numpy, opencv, freetype, mss, gif2numpy and numpy2gif installed to run the module completely.
 Install it with

-     pip install numpy opencv-python freetype-py mss gif2numpy
+     pip install numpy opencv-python freetype-py mss gif2numpy numpy2gif

 # Version history: